Dundonald railway station

-Dundonald railway station was a station on the Belfast and County Down Railway which ran from Belfast to Newcastle in Northern Ireland.
+Dundonald railway station was a station in Dundonald, County Down on the Belfast and County Down Railway which ran from Belfast to Newcastle in Northern Ireland.

 History

 The station was opened by the Belfast and County Down Railway on 6 May 1850.
 It was located 4 mi 78 ch from Belfast Queen's Quay.

 The station was closed on 24 April 1950, (just under a month off of exactly 100 years of service) by which time it had been taken over by the Ulster Transport Authority.
 The station buildings were demolished following the removal of the line.
 Today the site of the station is now on the Comber Greenway that runs on part of the old railway from Belfast to Comber.